-'Sharing nudes and semi-nudes' means the taking and sending or posting of nude or seminude images, videos or live streams by young people under the age of 18 online.
+'Sharing nudes and semi-nudes' means the taking and sending or posting of nude or semi-nude images, videos or live streams by young people under the age of 18 online.
 This could be via social media, gaming platforms, chat apps or forums.
-It can also involve sharing between devices offline e.g. via Apple's AirDrop.
 This is also known as sexting or youth produced sexual imagery.
-This includes the sharing of digitally manipulated or AI-generated nude and semi-nude images.
-The School treats all incidences of sharing nudes and semi-nude images as safeguarding matters to be actioned in accordance with this policy.
+The school treats all incidents of sharing nudes and semi-nude images as safeguarding matters to be actioned in accordance with this policy.

-Members of staff must not intentionally view any nude or semi-nude images which is reported to them, or copy, print or share the images under any circumstances.
+Members of staff should not view any nude or semi-nude images which is reported to them, or copy, print or share the images under any circumstances.
 In referring any incident of sharing images, members of staff should describe the content of the images as reported to them.